Happy 100th Birthday, Jimmy Carter. I knew you when.

 So as we prepared to leave the hometown of the almost former president, we climbed on board another military helicopter for the short flight back to Robbins, and then on Air Force One back to Andrews.
 But not so fast.
 Jimmy had stopped to shake the hands of well-wishers standing along a rope line at the edge of the field.
 Which meant we had to be there with him.
 As we ran across the field full of burs to reach Jimmy pressing the flesh, the Associated Press reporter who was running alongside me shouted out, “The son of a bitch deserved to lose.”

 He seems, however, to have won the longevity race as the oldest living ex-president.
-Nearly forty-four years after my Plains adventure, it’s still premature to solemnly send my heartfelt condolences and to write “R.I.P., Jimmy Carter.”
+Nearly forty-five years after my Plains adventure, it’s still premature to solemnly send my heartfelt condolences and to write “R.I.P., Jimmy Carter.”
 Instead, my message today is simply this:

 Happy Birthday, Mr. President.
 I knew you when.